gregr/ina/nscheme/README.md

       - Possibly `.+`, `.*`, `.<=`, etc., which coerce to inexact
       - These are different from `fl+`, etc., which assume arguments are already inexact
   - `integer?` `rational?` etc. will return `#f` for all inexact numbers.
   - All numeric literals describe exact numbers by default.
-Use `#i` for inexact literals.
+    - Inexact literals are distinguished by a suffix, not the `#i` prefix found in Scheme.
+      - Bit-sized floating point suffixes: #f32 #f64 (maybe also #f16 and #f8 ?)
+        - e.g. 3.14#f32
+  - Optional decimal representation for fractions, with repeating portion prefixed by ~
+    - e.g., 0.~3 for 1/3, 0.~17 for 17/99, etc.
+  - Arbitrary sums-and-differences representation for rationals, for convenience
+    - Motivated by a desire to textually specify proper fractions, but more general
+    - e.g., 5/3 could be written as 1+2/3, or as 1+1/3+1/3, or as +18-20+3+7/3-3/3-2/3e0
-  - If built-in complex numbers are provided, they will always be inexact.
+  - Complex numbers are not built in.
-- First-class control operators produce continuations that are delimited and one-shot.
+- First-class control operators produce continuations that are one-shot.
+  - No primitive operators produce multi-shot, delimited continuations.
+  - These operators only produce virtual threads and same-thread escape continuations.
 - There is no prescribed object-level error handling model.
-  - You can define your own handling using the virtualization primitives.
+  - You can define your own handling using escape continuations and dynamically-scoped parameters.
-- The empty symbol `||` is used as an implicit keyword for all non-keyword syntax, including literals, variable references, and procedure application.
-  - The behavior of these forms can be changed by redefining this keyword.
-  - `5` is parsed as `(|| 5)`
-  - a normal variable reference `x` is parsed as `(|| x)`
-  - `(f e ...)` where `f` is not a syntactic keyword, is parsed as `(|| (f e ...))`

 ## Run tests